-Premium anti-fatigue mats can last between 3-8 years if properly cared for and cleaned.
-Here, we share 8 care and cleaning tips to maximize the life expectancy of your mats, support the safety and productivity of your workforce, and reduce the need to purchase new mats earlier than necessary.
+Here are 8 anti-fatigue mat care and cleaning tips to maximize the life expectancy of your mats, support the safety of your people, and reduce the need to purchase new mats years before necessary.

 Anti-fatigue mats are like tires on a vehicle; they’re an investment.
 The better you take care of your investments, the better they perform and longer they last.
 Like rotating the front tires on your vehicle to the back every few thousand miles to reduce wear, you can rotate your mats to extend their functional lifespan.